Interview with Crannóg magazine

-We intend to grow the geographic spread of the magazine.
-We also intend to develop our website as an adjunct to the print magazine and add some extra content such as author interviews , reviews, writer resources and a why we chose it section.
+We will continue to grow the geographic spread of the magazine.
+The website will continue to develop as an adjunct to the print magazine and add some extra content such as author interviews, reviews, writer resources and a ‘why we chose it’ section.

 What is the state of poetry/ writing in Ireland?

 It is in rude health.
 More people are writing and publishing than ever.
 Magazines are not short of submissions.
 The more people who write and attend writers groups the higher the standard becomes so that the few excellent writers continue to improve and produce even more excellent work.